Semtexmagix/autodarts-desktop/README.md

 Moreover you can start custom-apps, e.g. OBS (Open Brodcast System) - to compose a customized virtual-camera:

 ![alt text](https://github.com/Semtexmagix/autodarts-desktop/blob/master/OBS2.png?raw=true)
-With OBS it is possible to display the Autodarts.io game in the virtual camera.
+With OBS it is possible to display the autodarts-match in the virtual camera.

 ![alt text](https://github.com/Semtexmagix/autodarts-desktop/blob/master/OBS1.png?raw=true)